rdkcentral/rdkservices/docs/api/RDKShellPlugin.md

 <a name="addKeyIntercept"></a>
 ## *addKeyIntercept*

 Adds a key intercept to the client application specified.
 The keys are specified by a key code and a set of modifiers.
 Regardless of the application that has focus, key presses that match the key code and modifiers will be sent to the client application.

 ### Events

- No Events.
+No Events

 ### Parameters